tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

   y = transactions_df["Class"].values
   ```

-* Since the numerical features are in different scales, the `StandardScaler` from `sklearn` will be use to scaled the data of `X`.
+* Since the numerical features are on different scales, the `StandardScaler` from `sklearn` will be used to scale the data of `X`.

   ```python
   # Import the StandardScaler from sklearn